pabloegpf1/apod_api/README.md

 - `absolute_thumbnail_url`: a boolean, when set to `true`, `image_thumbnail`s will have absolute, not relative URLs.
 - `thumbs`: a boolean, when set to `true`, a video thumbnail will be returned if the APOD is a video.
 - `html_tags`: a boolean, when set to `true`, the description will be in the original HTML format.
+- `count`: an integer, when larger than 0, the API will return specified number of random APODs

 ##### Available query parameters for search endpoint:
 - Note: every query parameter listed above (except `date`, `start_date` and `end_date`) can be used in this endpoint.